puppetlabs/best-practices/control-repo-contents.md

 before the module can be tested: first, a commit to the separate module repository, and second, a commit to the control repository to update the Puppetfile.
-This workflow can easily be seen as onerous to new users, and therefore it is ideal at small shops to place new modules in the `site` directory.
+This workflow can easily be seen as onerous to new users, and therefore it is ideal at small shops to place new modules in the `site-modules` directory.

 If a module is developed by a team working independently from the team that owns